Deciding to up and leave your home country can be a difficult decision, especially when it comes to finding a job that matches your needs.

-According to Statistica, the average Canadian works a total of 35.8 hours.
-Canadian federal law states that the standard amount of hours that an employee can work is eight hours a day and 40 hours per week.
-The maximum amount of hours that an employee can work is 48 hours, however, the hours that exceed the standard hours worked will be paid at an overtime rate of 1.5 times the regular hourly rate.
+According to the latest available data from Statistica (2021), the average Canadian works 36.5 hours per week.
+Canadian federal law stipulates that the standard amount of hours that an employee can work is eight hours per day and 40 hours per week.
+The maximum amount of hours that an employee can work is 48 hours per week.
+However, any hours worked beyond the standard hours must be paid at an overtime rate of 1.5 times the regular hourly rate.

 Canadians are known to get incredible work benefits, including paid parental and annual leave as well as various others like sick and caregiving leave.
 Below is a breakdown of the various benefits you can look forward to when you choose to work in Canada, even if you’re self-employed.